 Study Abroad Program Overview

 Gain international exposure to prepare you for the future.
 On UCEAP, explore connections and tensions among world markets, national interests, multinational corporations, and diverse people from the exciting vantage point of life and study in Shanghai.
-As the largest city in China, Shanghai is a commercial and cultural nexus with an exhilarating, international perspective.
+As the largest city in China, Shanghai is a commercial and cultural nexus that offers exhilarating, international perspective.

 Study at Fudan University offers interactive and enriching courses taught in English.
 International, UC and Chinese faculty provide their perspectives on course topics and discussions.

 In this program you can: